Inflectra/rapise-documentation/docs/Guide/understanding_the_script.md

 ```
 **objectId** - object id; **params** - additional locator parameters (if any).

+### SeSOnLocatorValue

-- **SeSOnLocatorValue** - a way to modify default object locator value.
+A way to modify default object locator value.
 Useful when you, for example.

 ```javascript
 SeSOnLocatorValue(function(/**string*/ value, /**object*/objInfo){